Lukas-Dierkes/vehicle-stream-team-project/README.md

     ```
     Based on the resulting data frame, we search for shared rides and add them in the "shared_rides" column.
 Next, empty columns are created for combined rides, which must be adjusted if more than 3 rides are combined.
 The quotes and rides without vehicle ID are omitted and the expressions correspond to the vehicle IDs and the different time scenarios.
 Finally, the function returns a dataframe containing shared rides.

-    **Note**: Since June the attributes in the Excel tables of MoD for the rides are different than before, the function has to be adapted.
+    **Note:** Since June the attributes in the Excel tables of MoD for the rides are different than before, the function has to be adapted.
 For this reason it is currently excluded in the code.

  4. Data Check